discordjs/discord.js/packages/core/README.md

 ## About

-`@discordjs/core` is thinly abstracted wrapper around the "core" components of the discord API: rest, and gateway.
+`@discordjs/core` is a thinly abstracted wrapper around the "core" components of the Discord API: REST, and gateway.

 ## Installation